 - After 5-6 mins with continuous stirring, bubbles will start forming all over the surface.
 As shown in the pic.

-- Then add the cardamom powder and mix nicely.
-Then immediately turn off the heat.
+- Then add the cardamom powder and mix nicely and immediately turn off the heat.

-- Make sure moisture should remain in this sweet.
+- Make sure moisture should remain in the mixture.
 As you can see moisture around the mixture in the pan.
 So don’t let it become more dry.

-- Now take a plate or cake tin, first grease the tin well with ghee.
-Then pour the mixture in the cake tin or plate.
+- Now take a tiffin box or cake tin, and grease well with ghee.
+Then pour the mixture into the cake tin or tiffin box.

-- Then use the spatula to spread the mixture evenly in the greased tin or plate.
+- Then use the spatula to spread the mixture evenly in the greased tin or box.

-- Now cool it down and then put it in the refrigerator for a minimum of 2-3 hours.
+- Now put it in the refrigerator for a minimum of 2-3 hours.
 Though I put it overnight.

-- Take out the tin from the refrigerator, separate all sides with a knife from the cake tin or plate.
+- Take out the sweet from the refrigerator, and first separate all sides with a knife from the cake tin or tiffin box.
 As shown in the pics.

-- And cut it into square-like burfi.
-Then slowly take it out from the tin or plate one by one.
+- Then cut it into square-like burfi and slowly take it out from the tin or tiffin box one by one.
 Keep it on another plate.

-- Now this barfi shaped sweet is ready to serve.
+- Now, this sweet kalakand burfi is ready to serve.
 Celebrate this festive season with this mouthwatering Indian dessert.

 - Don’t add the sugar at the beginning or while adding the paneer.
-Always add the sugar later for avoiding become hard or chewy.
+Always add the sugar later to avoiding become hard or chewy.

-- Always add the cardamom powder, at last, to keep the flavor remain the same.
+- Always add the cardamom powder, at last, to keep the flavor intact.

-- From 1 lit full-fat milk, about 200 gms paneer can be collected.
+- From 1 lit of full-fat milk, about 200 gms of paneer can be collected.
 Though that sometimes varies due to the quality of the milk.

-- Even you may prepare the paneer last night for making it the next day.
-Then you should put the paneer in the refrigerator in an airtight container.
+- Even you can prepare the paneer last night of making the sweet on the next day.
+Put the paneer in the refrigerator in an airtight container.